How to Partner with HISD

-Partners are important to HISD and Houston.
-By helping our students to succeed, partners help our city to prosper.
-Start your partnership with HISD by completing the Partner Intake Form.
-Partnerships help HISD provide Houston's children with both a top-quality education and a world-class city.
-Partners can make a big difference in students' lives by providing role models, helping increase the graduation rate, and taking part in preparing the next generation to be a top-quality work force.
-Partnerships are mutually beneficial relationships between schools and their partners.
-These partnerships provide benefits to the students, school, and partner in the following ways:
+Partnerships help HISD provide Houston's children with both a top-quality education and access to our world-class city.
+Partners can make a big difference in students' lives by providing role models, helping increase the graduation rate, and taking part in preparing the next generation.
+Partnerships are mutually beneficial relationships between schools and organizations in the community.

 Benefits for the Partner

 - Promote community engagement and create a culture of caring

 - Enriched learning experiences

 - Learning reinforcement